natelandau/natelandau.com/content/posts/2024-12-09-from-jekyll-to-pelican.md

     print(f"Created new post at {new_post_path}")
 ```
+### Managing Redirects with Cloudflare Pages

-[Cloudflare Pages](https://pages.cloudflare.com/) supports redirects in a `_redirects` file at the root of the site.
-I manage redirects in the `pelicanconf.py` file with the `REDIRECTS` dictionary.
+[Cloudflare Pages](https://pages.cloudflare.com/) supports redirects through a `_redirects` file at the root of the site.
+I manage redirects in the `pelicanconf.py` file using the `REDIRECTS` dictionary:

 ```python
 REDIRECTS = {
     "source_url": "destination_url"
 }
 ```
-This template parses the `pelicanconf.py` file and generates a `_redirects` file at the root of the site.
+A Jinja template parses the `pelicanconf.py` file and generates the `_redirects` file:

 ```jinja
 {%- for src, dst in REDIRECTS.items() %}